keltia/fetiche-rs/README.md

   -h, --help               Print help information
 ```

+All the configuration side of things is handled by the `sites` crate.

-The `cat21conv` utility uses a configuration file in the [TOML] file format.
+The utilities uses a configuration file in the [TOML] file format.

 On UNIX, it is located in `$HOME/.config/drone-utils/config.toml` and in `%LOCALAPPDATA%\DRONE-UTILS` on Windows.